 - Only for individuals who do not own a vehicle

-- Non owner SR22 insurance Wyoming is liability only coverage; comprehensive or collision coverage cannot be added
+- Non owner insurance provides liability only coverage; you cannot add comprehensive or collision coverage since you are not insuring a vehicle

 - Does not cover household vehicles

-- Will not cover vehicles the policyholder drives frequently
+- Will not cover vehicles the policyholder can drive frequently

 - Does not cover employment-related vehicles